auth0-sandbox/auth0-application-development/module03-instructions.md

 <br>![Stop](./.assets/images/stop.png)
 Congratulations, you have completed this lab!

-When your instructor says you are ready to start the next Lab, Close all the editor windows in the right-side panel, and then follow this link to the lab instructions: [**Module 4 Lab**](./module04-instructions.md).
+When your instructor says you are ready to start the next Lab follow this link to the lab instructions: [**Module 4 Lab**](./module04-instructions.md).

 [**Table of Contents**](./appdev-workspace.md)